Authentic Thai Pork Larb Recipe (Larb Moo)

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here .

-Quick tip: You can easily swap the protein in this recipe—try it with chicken for larb gai, or make it a ground beef salad for a meaty twist!
+Tip: You can easily swap the protein in this recipe; use chicken for larb gai, toss in tofu, or even try it with shrimp.

 What is larb